 Films and television programs, as well as books and other forms of media, have certainly dramatized the will and probate process.
 More often than not, probate in Illinois is a dry, uneventful affair.
 Although contests do occur, as well as other conflicts regarding the deceased’s assets and the distribution of those assets, the reality of probate in Illinois courts definitely surprises some individuals.

 As one of the top estate planning and probate attorneys in Chicago, attorney James C. Provenza has helped many people through the probate process, as well as a myriad of other estate planning needs.
 As such, we’ve witnessed the probate process first-hand, and can explain some of the common myths present in Illinois probate cases.
 If you need an attorney experienced in estate planning issues, or you’re preparing for a probate following the death of a loved one, it can be helpful to consult with an attorney who’ll work diligently for you.
-For a free, no-obligation consultation with James C. Provenza & Associates, call our law firm today at (847) 729-3939.
+Call James C. Provenza & Associates today at (847) 729-3939.

 In the meantime, you can learn more about some common Illinois probate myths below.